goruck/smart-zoneminder/README.md

 ![Alt text](/img/sz-blk-dia.jpg?raw=true "smart-zoneminder system architecture diagram.")

 # System Components and Installation
 The information below details each major component in the architecture, the interconnects between the other components and how to install them both locally and in the cloud.

+Note - at some point I will create means to automate the installation of smart-zoneminder but for now you'll have to manually perform these steps.

 ## Prerequisites